katehuntsman/datafun-04-jupyter/README.md

 ## Create a Notebook
 ```
-1. Create the Notebook: In the VS Code Explorer, create a new file i.e., yourname_eda.ipynb.
+1. In the VS Code Explorer, create a new file i.e., yourname_eda.ipynb.
 Ensure it has a .ipynb extension.
 2. Verify your new notebook is open for editing.
 If needed, view the project files in VS Code Explorer and double-click the notebook file to open it for editing.
 3. Add a Markdown cell at the top of your notebook with the introduction (include the title, author, date and the purpose of the project).
 ```